 These stories led to a national examination of gender equity and scrutiny of the New York Times’ hiring and gender equity practices.
-The New York Times’ reputation and good name has taken a hit due to the problematic disclosures.
+The New York Times’ reputation and good name have taken a hit due to the problematic disclosures.

-Then, of course there is Paula Deen, the sweet talking; silver-haired restaurant owner was forced to admit the use of racial slurs and other racially offensive behavior during a deposition.
+Then, of course, there is Paula Deen, the sweet talking; silver-haired restaurant owner was forced to admit the use of racial slurs and other racially offensive behavior during a deposition.
 When Deen’s toxic deposition testimony was disclosed, Deen was instantly dismissed by the Food Network and other national sponsors.

 The employment discrimination lawsuit, which initiated Deen’s demise was recently dismissed and may have been settled.
 Thus, in a very real sense, Deen “won” the employment discrimination case on its merits and by claim settlement.

 It is certainly not the victory Deen wanted, either in terms of timing or impact.
-Deen’s decision to allow the conflict into the public arena created an opportunity for Deen to beviewed in a very negative, distasteful light and cost her virtually everything she had built.
+Deen’s decision to allow the conflict into the public arena created an opportunity for Deen to be viewed in a very negative, distasteful light and cost her virtually everything she had built.

 The parties clearly underestimated the consequence of disclosure of the details of their battles.
-Pay close attention to the possibility of public dissemination of embarrassing information and consider a conflict resolution method which lends itself to confidentiality and control of information.
+Pay close attention to the possibility of public dissemination of embarrassing information and consider a conflict resolution method that lends itself to confidentiality and control of information.
 Otherwise, your victory may be all you have left.

-Next Phase Legal LLC of Medfield, MA works with individuals, businesses, and trusts throughout Massachusetts.
+Next Phase Legal LLC of Norfolk, MA works with individuals, businesses, and trusts throughout Massachusetts.
 The firm provides mediation services and traditional court-based representation in the Walpole, Westwood, Dedham, Canton, Sharon, Norfolk, Millis, Medway, Natick, Franklin, Dover, Sherborn, Norwood, Wayland, Wrentham, and Weston areas.

 To schedule a confidential appointment or call us at (508) 359-4043.